sillsdev/ptx2pdf/docs/ptx2pdf/milestones.md

 measured against the top of the paragraph or column.
 Then we make a cutout on the appropriate side.
 The cutout is shifted down by the previously read delay.

+Fortunately, TeX allows us to set the shape of the paragraph in any part of the paragraph's text - beginning, middle or end, as long as it has been defined before the text is actually completed and it starts getting split up into paragraphs.

 The actual chapter box is output as a `\vadjust`, which inserts a vbox after the current line.
 By setting the vbox to a height of 0pt, it adds no extra height to the line on the page.
 Inside the box we have to shift from the current